 Automotive Head-up Display (HUD) is a partially transparent display that provides limited and live information, allowing a driver to comprehend it while driving a vehicle.
-The HUD technology was first introduced in the aviation industry, and now it is one of the attractive technologies installed across most of the luxurious cars.
+HUD technology was first introduced in the aviation industry, and now it is one of the most attractive technologies installed across most luxurious cars.
 Moreover, HUDs are extensively used in machine maintenance and in sports to provide improved situational comprehension with real-time data.

 North America is focusing on building its automotive sector, with an emphasis on safety and security levels.
 However, several automotive manufacturers from the U.S. are incorporating recent advancements in heads-up display technology to ensure safety measures in futuristic vehicles.
 The U.S has one of the most advanced automotive sectors with a penchant for advanced and powerful automobiles.
 Several OEMs are providing heads-up displays in their various premium models, including Ford, Tesla, and Land Rover.

 Europe has a sizeable automotive sector marked by several key manufacturers.
-Several Europe-based companies are leading the automotive sector, such as Continental AG, Robert Bosch GmbH, and Delphi Automotive PLC, with thriving export business of their technologically advanced vehicles with semi-autonomous and autonomous features.
+Several Europe-based companies are leading the automotive sector, such as Continental AG, Robert Bosch GmbH, and Delphi Automotive PLC, with a thriving export business of their technologically advanced vehicles with semi-autonomous and autonomous features.
 According to the European Automobile Manufacturers Association (ACEA), automobile manufacturers operate close to 309 vehicle assembly and production plants across 27 countries in Europe.
-In February 2019, Nippon Seiki announced an investment of JPY 1 billion for expanding the production capacity of HUD manufacturing and establishing a new production facility, which can manufacture onboard gauges and displays in Lodz and Poland.
+In February 2019, Nippon Seiki announced an investment of JPY 1 billion for expanding the production capacity of HUD manufacturing and establishing a new production facility that can manufacture onboard gauges and displays in Lodz and Poland.
 However, this new facility is expected to kick-start full-scale operations by October 2020.

 Asia-Pacific is expected to grow at an accelerated pace in the automotive head-up display market on account of producing the highest number of vehicles in countries like China, Japan, India, and South Korea, respectively.
 According to data from the International Organization of Motor Vehicle Manufacturers (OICA), China manufactured around 27.8 million vehicles in 2018, followed by the U.S., Japan, and India.
 Hence, the burgeoning automotive sector is foreseen to upturn the acceptance of automotive head-up displays in developing countries of Asia-Pacific.